Why A UF PHD

 Our program offers comprehensive research preparation with one of the strongest cores of nursing research faculty in Florida.

-The UF College of Nursing offers two options for research-focused doctoral studies in nursing.
-Select a program to learn more.
+The UF College of Nursing offers two entry points for research-focused doctoral studies in nursing.
+Select an entry point to learn more.

 UF Nursing research faculty and current students